-After setting up a short walk around the property, we will find out the property owner’s wish list and provide some advice and write up a few options regarding how to move forward from there.
+After setting up a short walk around the property, they will find out the property owner’s wish list and provide some advice and write up a few options regarding how to move forward from there.

-We will create a strategy which is made up of good quality materials, is solid and long lasting, low maintenance, looks decent and promotes safety at your place of work.
+They will create a strategy which is made up of good quality materials, is solid and long lasting, low maintenance, looks decent and promotes safety at your place of work.

 A few Usual Settings of Commercial Fencing:

 - Entrance gates